-All students receive a personalized learning program that is unique to each student and is specifically designed to create an optimal path toward graduation.
-The independent study model assigns a supervising teacher to each student, who develop a close relationship with the student, supports the student from enrollment to graduation, and brings in resources and support staff as needed.
+All students receive a personalized learning program that is unique to them and is specifically designed to create an optimal path toward graduation.
+The independent study model assigns a supervising teacher to each student, who develops a close relationship with the student, supports the student from enrollment to graduation, and brings in resources and support staff as needed.